 - Rate of hazard pay differential considered appropriate for approval by OPM; and

-- Estimated cost to the agency if the proposed amendment to Appendix A is approved.
+- Estimated cost to the agency if the proposed amendment to Appendix A to Subpart I of 5 CFR 550 is approved (5 CFR 550.903).